 While national stereotyping’s never a happy place to go, there’s little point denying that the Irish pub is one of the Emerald Isle’s major contributions to world culture, and its probably no coincidence that Guinness, Jamieson’s and Bushmills flow more than most through the literature of the saloon bar.

-Probably the best pub-set play of the 21st century so far is Martin McDonagh’s Hangmen
+Probably the best pub-set play of the 21st century so far is Martin McDonagh’s Hangmen.

-The 1990s gave us Conor McPherson’s eerie The Weir
+The 1990s gave us Conor McPherson’s eerie The Weir.

-Admittedly neither Keith Waterhouse (playwright) nor Jeffrey Bernard (real life journalist on whom Waterhouse based his play) was born further west than Leeds, but sticking Peter O’Toole in the title role of Jeffrey Bernard Is Unwell filled the gap for the 1980s.
+(playwright) nor Jeffrey Bernard (real life journalist on whom Waterhouse based his play) was born further west than Leeds, but sticking Peter O’Toole in the title role of Jeffrey Bernard Is Unwell

-Add Sean O’Casey’s The Plough and The Stars and JM Synge’s Playboy of the Western World, and well, you get the idea.
+and JM Synge’s Playboy of the Western World, and well, you get the idea.
 For the Irish Rover, the whiskey’s in the jar.

-Curiously enough, perhaps the quintessential Irish pub play is by an American – though the fact that his name’s Eugene O’Neill suggests the apple hadn’t fallen too far from the tree.
+Curiously enough, perhaps the quintessential Irish pub play is by an American – though the fact that his name’s Eugene O’Neill

-The Iceman Cometh is entirely set in a bar full of men who spin tall stories about the lives they would lead if they weren’t propping up a bar.
+is entirely set in a bar full of men who spin tall stories about the lives they would lead if they weren’t propping up a bar.
 Into their midst comes Hickey, the travelling salesman who sees the wider world and gives them hope that their dreams might come true if they’d only step beyond the saloon door.
 But Hickey, of course, has feet of clay, living himself on a cloud of illusion.

 The template’s familiar from plenty more – McPherson’s lonely drinkers spin ghost stories to entertain a newcomer in The Weir.
 McDonagh’s antihero boasts to the collection of losers in the pub he runs of his status as England’s second most famous hangman, all the while resenting his rival Albert Pierrepoint.